a-nakai-k/NAEIP/README.md

 # NAEIP
 A MATLAB implementation of Nested Aggregation of Experts using Inducing Point (NAE-IP), an approximation of Gaussian process regression.

+A. Nakai-Kasai and T. Tanaka, ''Nested aggregation of experts using inducing points for approximated Gaussian process regression,'' Mach.
+Learn., vol. 111, pp. 1671–1694, May.
+2022. (with presentation in ECML PKDD 2022 Journal Track)

 ## Requirement
 - [GPML MATLAB Code](http://www.gaussianprocess.org/gpml/code/matlab/doc/)